Evesy/chef_teamspeak3/README.md

 chef_teamspeak3 Cookbook
 ========================

-A very rudimentry cookbook to provides a basic Teamspeak3 server install for Fedora/RHEL/CentOS distros (64 bit only atm).
+A very rudimentry cookbook to provides a basic Teamspeak3 server install on RHEL or Debian based distributions.
+32 bit currently not supported.

 Requirements
 ------------